kazsaj/command-queue/README.md

 - `COMMAND_QUEUE_REDIS_PORT` - port of the redis instance (default: 6379)
 - `COMMAND_QUEUE_REDIS_POP_TIMEOUT` - how long (in seconds) should it wait during each redis blocking pop command (default: 3)
 - `COMMAND_QUEUE_RETRY_SLEEP` - how long (in seconds) should it wait between each retry attempt to process a command (default: 31)
-- `COMMAND_QUEUE_RETRY_LIMIT` - how many times should it retry to process a command (failure = returning non-zero response, default 3)
+- `COMMAND_QUEUE_RETRY_LIMIT` - how many times should it retry to process a command (failure = returning non-zero response).
+This number represents any additional attempts running the command, besides the original one (default: 2)

 ## Arguments